ratanakpek/tos-kotlin/README.md

 }

 /**
- * SquarePegs are not fit with round hole, so we adapter to help on this */ class SquarePeg(var width: Double) {
+ * SquarePegs are not fit with round hole, so we use adapter to help on this */ class SquarePeg(var width: Double) {
     fun getSquare() = this.width.pow(2.0)
 }

 /**
- * Adapter is a bridge that allow square peg to use fits() funtion of round hole */ class SquarePegAdapter(squarePeg: SquarePeg) : RoundPeg() {
+ * Adapter is a bridge that allow square peg to use fits() function of round hole */ class SquarePegAdapter(squarePeg: SquarePeg) : RoundPeg() {
     override var radius: Double = (sqrt((squarePeg.getSquare() / 2).pow(2.0) * 2))